buistvn/cloudvote/README.md

 ![Project Screenshot][project-screenshot]

 CLOUDVOTE is a web app for voting on topics.
-When the app starts, users will have the option to log in or register for an account.
-They can fill out a form to propose a topic which is posted for a certain amount of time.
+At the beginning, users will have the option to log in or register for an account.
+After authentication is successful, they can fill out a form to propose a topic which is posted for a certain amount of time.
 During that time period, other users can vote on that proposal.
-After the time period expires, voting for that proposal is disabled and all of the votes are tallied up and displayed.
+When the time period expires, voting for that proposal is disabled and all of the votes are tallied up and displayed.